dell/csm-docs/content/docs/csidriver/features/unity.md

 >**NOTE:** <br>To reflect the changes after setting the value either via node label or in values.yaml file, user has to bounce the driver controller and node pods using the command `kubectl get pods -n unity --no-headers=true | awk '/unity-/{print $1}'| xargs kubectl delete -n unity pod`. <br><br> If the value is set both by node label and values.yaml file then node label value will get the precedence and user has to remove the node label in order to reflect the values.yaml value. <br><br>The default value of `maxUnityVolumesPerNode` is 0. <br><br>If `maxUnityVolumesPerNode` is set to zero, then CO SHALL decide how many volumes of this type can be published by the controller to the node.<br><br>The volume limit specified to `maxUnityVolumesPerNode` attribute is applicable to all the nodes in the cluster for which node label `max-unity-volumes-per-node` is not set.

 ## NAT Support
-CSI Driver for Dell EMC Unity is supported in the NAT environment for NFS protocol.
+CSI Driver for Dell Unity is supported in the NAT environment for NFS protocol.

 The user will be able to install the driver and able to create pods.